BioSys-BUT/MethylomeMiner/README.md

 * Filtered bedMethyl files after quality thresholds are applied.

 Use this option if you want to save full intermediate results.

+##### `--heatmap_type`
+Specifies which type of heatmap visualization should be generated from the panmethylome presence matrix.
+Heatmaps are only created if the matrix values (via `--matrix_values)` are set to `presence`.

+Options:
+* `compact`: Generates a lower-resolution heatmap without gene names on the y-axis.
+Suitable for a quick overview across genomes.
+* `full`: Generates a full-resolution heatmap with gene names.
+This version is more detailed but may result in a large image depending on the number of genes.
+* `both`: Creates both compact and full heatmaps.

+If no value is provided, no heatmap will be generated.

+##### `--heatmap_file_format`
+Sets the output format for generated heatmap(s).
+This applies to all generated heatmaps.

+Default: `png`

+##### `--heatmap_min_percent_presence`
+Sets the minimum percentage of genomes in which a gene must be present in order to be included in the heatmap(s).
+This helps filter out genes that are absent from most genomes.
+For example `--heatmap_min_percent_presence 90` will include only genes present in at least 90 % of genomes.
+Value 100 % will create heatmap for core genes.

+The value is float in the range `<0, 100>` and default is `95`.

 #### Output files